By Court Reporter 24/04 Updated: 03/05 09:28

 But Judge Coates said the evidence indicated Murray was 'something more than a street dealer'.

-Next, Warne appeared in the dock with another man, 35-year-old Stephen Hill of Hoskyn Close, who had admitted one charge of supplying heroin and was given a 12 month jail sentence suspended for two years and 200 hours of community service.
+Next, Warne appeared in the dock with another man, 35-year-old Stephen Hill of Hoskyn Close, who had admitted one charge of supplying heroin and was given 100 hours of unpaid work and ordered to take part in a substance abuse programme for his involvement at the 'lowest level' of the operation.

 Prosecutor Mr Walters said Rachel made several deals with Warne who, when arrested, claimed he only supplied the drugs as a courier on behalf of Andrew Murdoch - who will be sentenced at a later date.